 How Colonialism Shaped the Filipino Character (1st of 4 parts)

-What the discovery of the Laguna copperplate in 1989 accomplished was to prove that “a well-organized form of government based on customary law” existed in the Philippines long before the Spaniards came.
+What the discovery of the Laguna copperplate in 1989 accomplished was to prove (or affirm previous findings of historians) that “a well-organized form of government based on customary law” existed in the Philippines long before the Spaniards came.
 The pre-colonial Filipino was not a lost soul rescued by the Europeans from the dark ages.
+It could be the other way around.
+The coming of the Europeans could have disrupted the original trajectory of the development of that culture and only God knows if they made it better or worse.
 There was an emerging racial entity when they came and it veered away from its natural course of becoming when the colonizers from the West succeeded in subduing the natives.

 But it was short-lived.

 Would the Americans pay the Spaniards that huge amount (which is worth more than half a billion dollars today) and get nothing in return?
-The answer is a resounding NO. America, then an emerging world power, needed to flex its muscles in the Pacific.
+Hell no!
+That’s what experts of geopolitics would say.
+America, then an emerging world power, needed to flex its muscles in the Pacific.
 The Philippines was the most ideal place for that.
-So, the Americans, contrary to their promise which Aguinaldo said he naively believed, declared Philippines a territory ceded to them by Spain.
+So, the Americans, contrary to their promise which Aguinaldo admitted later that he naively believed, declared the Philippines a territory ceded to them by Spain.

 When the Spaniards left, the natives fought the more superior American forces.
 It was a case of a “David” having to contend with a “Goliath.”
 But in this version, Goliath subdued David.
-The Filipinos gallantly stood their ground but eventually lost the Fil-American war after three long years of struggle.
+It wasn’t that way that it ended for the Filipinos.
+They gallantly stood their ground, fought as fiercely as they could, but eventually lost the Fil-American war after three long years of struggle.

 So, the Philippines changed hands – from one colonial master to another, from the Spanish yoke to that of the American.